Variegated Monstera Care

 Long Term Care Once Rooted:

-Light: Indirect Bright Light for faster growth, but can tolerate and grow in Lower Light.
+Light: Indirect Bright Light for faster growth, but can tolerate and grow in Lower Light but growth speed slows.

-Fertilizer: Every 2 weeks with All Purpose Fertilizer (such as NPK 20-20-20).
-We use Optimara 20-5-10 for all our plants.
+Fertilizer: Every 2 weeks with All Purpose Fertilizer.
+We use Optimara Plant Food NPK 20-5-10 (can be found on Optiflora.com) for all our variegated monstera plants.
 Mix at the rate recommended on package.
 Increase fertilization if leaves yellow or if browning occurs on edges of leaves.